Small businesses have finite resources.

 How Do Mobile Payments Work?

-For both payment options, the information that is transmitted to the retailer at the point of sale is tokenized, meaning sensitive details (e.g. passwords, PINs, account numbers, etc.) are replaced by symbols that translate through a back-end system into specifics.
+The information is then transmitted to the retailer at the point of sale.
+Since the payment information is tokenized, meaning sensitive details (e.g. passwords, PINs, account numbers, etc.) are protected through the transfer.
 This tokenization makes mobile payments a relatively secure option, as the consumer is not sharing any sensitive data that could be stolen via data breaches that have become more widespread in the past few years.

 4. Increased Security Makes Mobile Payments Attractive

 With tokenization, mobile payments are considered more secure than credit card swipes.
-Data breaches at large retailers like Target and Home Depot have raised the visibility of how unsecure credit card payments can be, giving mobile payments an added boost when stressing security.
+Data breaches at large retailers have raised the visibility of how unsecured credit card payments can be, giving mobile payments an added boost when stressing security.

 However, detractors of mobile payment options will use recent high-profile cloud breaches, namely of personal photos of celebrities, as examples of how mobile is still vulnerable.

 5. Technology Adoption Benefits Your Brand

 Consumers take many different factors into account when choosing to do business with retailers.
 One of these factors is technology.

 A viable website, mobile site or app, and responsive customer service are all important elements of a business’ technology profile.
 Adopting mobile payments and making it known among consumers will further elevate the consumers’ opinion of the company and its commitment to remain on the cutting edge.

 Soon, small businesses may not have the choice to deny mobile payments.
 As consumers continue to rely more heavily on their mobile phones and companies continue to develop new technologies to exploit this dependence, retailers will have to adapt or risk being left behind.